FAIR-Chem/fairchem/TRAIN.md

 ```
 The predictions are stored in `[RESULTS_DIR]/is2re_predictions.npz` and later used to create a submission file to be uploaded to EvalAI.

+### IS2RE Relaxations
+Alternatively, the IS2RE task may be approached by 2 methods as described in our paper:

+- Single Model: Relaxed energy predictions are extracted from relaxed structures generated via ML relaxations from a single model.

+    1. Train a S2EF model on both energy and forces as described [here](https://github.com/Open-Catalyst-Project/ocp/blob/master/TRAIN.md#structure-to-energy-and-forces-s2ef)
+    2. Using the trained S2EF model, run ML relaxations as described [here](https://github.com/Open-Catalyst-Project/ocp/blob/master/TRAIN.md#initial-structure-to-relaxed-structure-is2rs).
+Ensure `traj_dir` is uniquely specified in the config as to save out the full trajectory.
+A sample config can be found [here](https://github.com/Open-Catalyst-Project/ocp/blob/master/configs/s2ef/2M/dimenet_plus_plus/dpp_relax.yml). ** Note ** Relaxations on the complete val/test set may take upwards of 8hrs depending on your available hardware.
+    3. Prepare a submission file by running the following command:
+        ```
+        python scripts/make_sibmission_file.py --id path/to/id/traj_dir \
+                --ood-ads path/to/ood_ads/traj_dir --ood-cat path/to/ood_cat/traj_dir \
+                --ood-both path/to/ood_both/traj_dir --out-path submission_file.npz --is2re-relaxations
+        ```
+- Dual Model: Relaxed energy predictions are extracted from relaxed structures generated via ML relaxations from two models - one for running relaxations and one for making energy predictions.
+    1. Train two S2EF models, energy-only and force-only.
+    2. Using the trained force-only S2EF model, run ML relaxations as described previously.
+Ensure `traj_dir` is uniquely specified in the config as to save out the full trajectory. **Note** Relaxations on the complete val/test set may take upwards of 8hrs depending on your available hardware.
+    3. In order to make predictions via the energy-only model on the generated trajectories, LMDBs must be constructed via the following command:
+        ```
+        python scripts/preprocess_relaxed.py --id path/to/id/traj_dir \
+              --ood-ads path/to/ood_ads/traj_dir --ood-cat path/to/ood_cat/traj_dir \
+              --ood-both path/to/ood_both/traj_dir --out-path $DIR --num-workers $NUM_WORKERS
+        ```
+        Where `$DIR` specifies the directory to save generated LMDBs.
+A sub-directory will be created for each of the 4 splits in `$DIR`. `$NUM_WORKERS` is the number of data preprocessing cpu workers to be used.
+    4. Update your energy-only config to point the test set to the newly generated LMDBs.
+Using the trained energy-only S2EF model, generate predictions via `--mode predict` (as you would do for the general IS2RE/S2EF case).
+    5. Prepare a submission file by running the following command:
+        ```
+        python scripts/make_sibmission_file.py --id path/to/id/s2ef_predictions.npz \
+                --ood-ads path/to/ood_ads/s2ef_predictions.npz --ood-cat path/to/ood_cat/s2ef_predictions.npz \
+                --ood-both path/to/ood_both/s2ef_predictions.npz --out-path submission_file.npz \
+                --is2re-relaxations --hybrid
+        ```
 ## Structure to Energy and Forces (S2EF)

 In the S2EF task, the model takes the positions of the atoms as input and predicts the energy and per-atom